alexandrebrunodias/go-clean-arch/README.md

 # go-clean-arch
-A example of clean arch in GoLang
+A example of clean architeture implemented in Go